 - have been tested for COVID-19 on arrival in NSW and prior to leaving the airport, and

-- provide a declaration on arrival in NSW at the airport that they:
+Interstate Flight Crew Declaration Form on arrival in NSW at the airport, stating that they:

 - have not been in contact with a COVID-19 case in the past 14 days, and

 - do not have, and have not had in the previous 72 hours, COVID-19 symptoms, and provide their name, date of birth, address of their residence, phone number and email address to NSW Health as part of their arrival declaration, and

 - travel by

 To facilitate this process, airlines must:

 suitable transportation for flight crew members

 - ensure the flight crew member is aware of their quarantine requirements on arrival in the next jurisdiction

 Airlines must arrange suitable transport for flight crew travelling onward to another state or territory: